marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 in BP_Cow3rdPersonGameMode, Event Graph,

-- Create an event game over, link it to Create Widget, select class WBP_EngGameWidget and output Set Text.
+- Create an event game over, link it to Create Widget, select class WBP_EngGameWidget and output add to viewport linking the return value from the previous function into target
+- Pull another string from Create Widget return value and select Get [widget text variable name] text.
+Output a set Text function an link the output of Add to Viewport as its input.
-- Use select to show "You Won" or "You Lost" depending upon the boolean variable value that is coming out of event gameover:
+- Use select to show "You Won" or "You Lost" depending upon the boolean variable value that is coming out of event gameover and link it to SetText.

 ![image](https://user-images.githubusercontent.com/12215115/158021553-acd3cce7-54cb-422a-be3e-dc0857058fba.png)